Arkham-dVPN/arkham-oracle-sdk/README.md

 export const GET = createOracleHandler({
   oraclePrivateKey: privateKey,
-  trustedClientKeys: trustedKeys, // Omit this property to make the endpoint public });
+  trustedClientKeys: trustedKeys, // Omit this property to make the endpoint public
+  // dataSourceUrl: "https://my-custom-price-api.com/prices" // Optional: use a custom data source });
 ```
 **Note:** The `trustedClientKeys` option is optional.
 If you omit it, the API endpoint will not require an API key.
+The `dataSourceUrl` is also optional; if omitted, CoinGecko will be used by default.

 ## For Clients: Fetching Signed Prices